seankwilliams/modern-footnotes/modern-footnotes/readme.txt

 You can also use the [mfn_list] shortcode to display a list of footnotes used in the article.

-See the GitHub repository at: https://github.com/seankwilliams/modern-footnotes
+The official GitHub repository is at <a href="https://github.com/seankwilliams/modern-footnotes" target="_blank">https://github.com/seankwilliams/modern-footnotes</a>

 == Installation ==
 1. Upload the modern-footnotes folder to your wp-content/plugins directory.